315 South Plymouth Court

 JSM, Stanford Law School

-Professor Lim was an associate at Allen & Gledhill LLP, Singapore's largest law firm and consistently voted as a leading IP practice there.
+Professor Lim was an associate at Allen & Gledhill LLP, Singapore's largest law firm and consistently voted as a leading IP practice.
 He worked on litigation and arbitration matters as well as advised clients on IP and technology issues.
-After leaving practice, he was a research scholar at the Max Planck Institute for IP and Competition Law in Munich, Germany, and the Queen Mary IP Research Institute in London, UK.
+After leaving practice, he was a research scholar at the Max Planck Institute for IP and Competition Law in Munich, Germany and the Queen Mary IP Research Institute in London, UK.

-Intellectual Property: Law, Policy and New Perspectives (with Hugh C. Hansen & Susan Scafidi), Interactive Casebook Series, West Publishing (forthcoming 2014)
+Intellectual Property: Law, Policy and New Perspectives (West Publishing forthcoming 2014) (with Hugh C. Hansen & Susan Scafidi)

 Self-replicating Technologies and the Challenge for the Patent and Antitrust Laws, 32 Cardozo Arts & Ent.
 L.J.
 131 (2013)